 Speaking of safety, this is one topic we always bear in mind, and this should always be your number one priority.
 The position of the rider on the motorcycle is one thing, but always remember to wear safety gear and keep an eye on other safety features as well, such as products that increase your safety, visibility and add value to your riding experience.

-Furthermore, there are two modules I would advise you to check – the Smart Turn System and the Smart Brake Module.
+Furthermore, there are some motorcycle add-ons I would advise you to check – the Smart Turn System and the Smart Brake Module.
 Not only are they simple and easy to install, but they will also bring you more confidence and a better riding experience while increasing your safety.

-However, if you want to check if they fit your motorcycle, submit your motorcycle details in the form below and you will receive a compatibility confirmation e-mail.
-Furthermore, STS team will make you a special offer for your motorcycle.
+However, if you want to check if these essentials accessories fit your motorcycle, submit your motorcycle details in the form below and you will receive a compatibility confirmation e-mail.
+Furthermore, the STS team will make you a special offer for your motorcycle.

 Not to worry, we have taken it on ourselves to bring this list of bikes before you to satisfy all of your riding needs.
 In addition, we have selected bikes from all genres, and they are arranged in no particular order.
 Furthermore, note that the height of the bikes is not the only thing that you need to consider.
 An average size bike with a particularly squishy suspension might work just as well as a short bike itself.
 All in all, the ergonomics of the bike is sometimes more important for comfort than its size.